tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 ```

 #decode
-function c_decode(number, multiplier)
+function b_decode(number, multiplier)
     for i in multiplier:
         number = number * number
     return number

 ```

-The above function c, when called with signature (2, 4) will return 65536 (the original number 2 was transformed each time it was multiplied by itself and this operation was performed 4 times) i.e. 2x2=4, 4x4=16, 16x16=256, 256x256=65536.
+The above function b, when called with signature (2, 4) will return 65536 (the original number 2 was transformed each time it was multiplied by itself and this operation was performed 4 times) i.e. 2x2=4, 4x4=16, 16x16=256, 256x256=65536.

-At this stage we have john (200), smith (100) and sixty (655536) which have been encoded into a22a12c24.
+At this stage we have john (200), smith (100) and sixty (655536) which have been encoded into a22a12b24.

+If we encode the rest of the data we get the final encoding of a22a12b24b92a33a13b23a43a23b52

 ## performance tuning
 As we discussed earlier the first one hundred numbers are reserved.
 These numbers 0 through 99 are used at a later dynamic learning stage.
 It is predicted that, due to the algorithms being generic/generalized, repitition will occur.
 For example it is possible that either the repeated use of particular words and/or the coincedental output from algorithms will occur.
 The system will store a temporary count of repeated sets of encoded data.
 When a particular set of encoded data is repeated often enough the system will automatically allocate one of the reserved numbers to that pattern.
 Further compressing the encoded string.